savvas-paragkamian/crete-soil-health/README.md

 ## Taxonomic assignement
 We used PEMA and DADA2 for the clustering of OTUs and ASVs, respectively.

+DADA2 for our dataset required a total of 1121 minutes (18 hours, 41 minutes) to run on a FAT node of the ZORBAS HPC - IMBBC - HCMR.

+FAT node Specs : Intel(R) Xeon(R) Gold 6230 CPU @ 2.10GHz, 40 CPUs, 503gb RAM
+OS = Debian 4.19.146-1

 ## Sampling metadata

 ## Remote sensing data